fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 ![](./low-charge-line-profiles.svg)

-The Schwarzschild and $qQ = 0$ case correspond exactly, but the effect of the charge is still very apparent.
+The Schwarzschild and $qQ = 0$ case correspond exactly, but the effects of the charge are still very apparent.

 ## References